CRH

 - Significantly inhibited serotonin-induced CRH release in a dose-dependent manner48

-- Probably by inhibition of CRH release
+- Probably due to inhibition of CRH secretion

 -